 Starting the Maturation Process

-When whiskey is first distilled, it is a clear and rather flavorless liquid.
+When whiskey is first distilled (from water, barley, other types of grain and yeast), it is a clear and rather flavorless liquid.
 Referred to in the whiskey-making craft as “new make spirit”, this liquid undergoes a transformation, thanks to careful maturation.
 Whiskeys are matured in casks – typically wooden barrels.
-Each whiskey maker has their own time frame and material preferences when it comes to these casks; most barrels are made from a type of oak such as American or European oak.
+Each whiskey maker has their own time frame and material preferences when it comes to these casks; most barrels are made from a type of oak such as American or European.

 The Cask: Key to Whiskey Maturation